IFM-TUM/counterfactual_deforestation_baselines/README.md

    *Note: `upside_mult` and `downside_mult` require tuning to calibrate the model to the reference period.*

+   *Note: Coefficients for updating the code to other countries and periods are contained in ‘Supplementary Coefficients.xls’*

-3. Near the top of the script, adjust scalars:
+4. Near the top of the script, adjust scalars:
    - `arable_cap` (upper bound on arable land share)
    - `other_land_min` (minimum share for Other land)
    - `planted_forest_target` (fixed share for planted forest)